-In terms of the type of experience and skills I would bring to city council, I have a strong diverse background in the financial sector in addition to my leadership experience through various organizations and non-profit societies, such as Fort St. John & District Chamber of Commerce, North Peace Seniors Housing Society, Northern Lights College Foundation, and recently to the BC 2020 Winter Games (FSJ).
+In terms of the type of experience and skills I would bring to city council, I have a strong, diverse background in the financial sector in addition to my leadership experience through various organizations and non-profit societies, such as Fort St. John & District Chamber of Commerce, North Peace Seniors Housing Society, Northern Lights College Foundation, and recently the BC 2020 Winter Games.

 Since coming to this city over 20 years ago, my entire background has been surrounded in dealing with people and businesses.
-I have dealt with a vast array of different industries in Fort St. John and I understand the importance of working alongside with people, businesses and industry in this community and I know what it takes to get things done.
+I have dealt with a vast array of different industries in Fort St. John and I understand the importance of working alongside people, business, and industry in this community, and I know what it takes to get things done.

 3. What would be your top three priorities if elected, and why?

 Financial Discipline: because we need to ensure that the city has a fiscal responsibility to the citizens in this city as well as businesses.
 We need to watch our spending and look at various avenues to increase our revenue streams.
 Selling brown spaces that are not being used so that we can earn more tax dollars.
 Spending within our means.
 Budget an expense to ensure that we stay on that budget and make sure that it benefits the community

 Economic Development: because it creates the potential to bring businesses to the city, stimulate jobs, and enrich the community.
 Trade programs are going to be a major concern as this city moves forward.
 There is a shortage of tradespeople in the region to handle the growth that is potentially at our doorstep.
 We have to continue to work with the industry as well as institutions to ensure that we are ready to move forward.